obfusk/reproducible-apk-tools/README.md

 OK
 ```

+NB: this builds a new ZIP file, preserving most ZIP metadata (and recompressing
+using the same compression level) but not everything: e.g. copying the existing
+local header extra fields which contain padding for alignment is not supported
+by Python's `ZipFile`, which is why `zipalign` is usually needed.

 ### sort-apk.py

 Sorts (and w/o `--no-realign` also realigns) the ZIP entries of an APK.

+If the ordering of the ZIP entries in an APK is not deterministic/reproducible,
+this script may help.
+You'll almost certainly need to use it for all builds
+though, since it can only sort the APK, not recreate a different ordering that
+is deterministic but not sorted; see also the alignment CAVEAT.

 ```bash
 $ sort-apk.py --help